Red Hen Publications

 He knows that he is in disgrace with the entire Order, and is effectively under house arrest.
 With Lupin parked there to keep an eye on him.
 And what is more, everyone in the Order that we see treats him as if he is in disgrace and under house arrest.
 (The Weasley twins and Snape even taunt him with it.)

 Albus enabled him to flee the country some 14 months earlier, and I think that Albus had advised him to stay away, to sit this end of the war out, and not meddle.
 Albus would see to it that he was exonerated once it was over.
 Albus wanted him OUT of the country and out of his hair.
 The last thing Albus Dumbledore wanted was Sirius Black in a position to mess with his arrangements.
-He’d already learned that lesson.
+He’d definitely learned that lesson.

 Instead, Sirius sneaks back into the country, against Albus’s orders, and is faffing about Hogsmeade as a dog.
 I don’t know whether we got any clear information in GoF as to when during the year Albus discovered that he had Sirius Black underfoot again.
 Black may have contacted him.
 Or Aberforth may have alerted Albus that; “that dog is back.
 Stealing newspapers”.
 But Albus certainly knew about it by the night of the 3rd task.